 Fiber is an important part of a healthy diet and provides all sorts of good benefits for your body.
 Most of us associate a diet high in fiber as a diet that promotes “movement in the digestive system”.
 While this is certainly true, and the insoluable fiber in All-Bran certainly has this benefit, fiber is also important for other reasons.
 Fiber can reduce spikes in blood sugar helping to prevent diabetes and other disease.
 It can also help promote maintainance of a healthy weight, by filling your body up with and naturally reducing calorie intake. (all info on fiber from the MayoClinic.)

-Add away.
-These muffins are great for customizing to the taste of you and your family.
-We are a big fan of the chocolate chip in our house, so that’s a must.
+Add these mix-ins right into the muffin batter or sprinkle on top of the muffins to customize of them to your families taste.
+We are a big fan of the chocolate chips in our house, so they are a must.
 Mini chocolate chips would be great in these, but any chip will do.
-Whatever you add in, think about ½ cup to ¾ cup, no more.
-More isn’t more in this particular recipe.
+Whatever you add in you choose, think about ½ cup to ¾ cup, no more.

-Here is a list of other mix-ins that will also work well:
+Here is a list of other mix-ins that will also work well in my:

 Looking for other great muffin recipes?
 Check these out!